 Amelia Earhart Fellowships are made possible by generous contributions to the Zonta International Foundation Amelia Earhart Fellowship Fund.

-- Active commitment to volunteerism
+- Active commitment to volunteerism.

-- Experience in local or student government
+- Experience in local government, student government, or workplace leadership (paid or unpaid).

-- Volunteer leadership achievements
+- Volunteer leadership achievements.

-- Knowledge of Zonta International and its programs
+- Knowledge of Zonta International and its programs.

 The application must start with a Zonta club.
 All application materials must be received at a Zonta club by the printed deadline.
-Zonta clubs select one application to send to the Zonta governor.
-A district evaluating committee reviews the applications and selects one applicant per district to submit to Zonta International Headquarters.
+Zonta clubs select one application to send to the district governor/region representative.
+A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.

-Applications for the 2016 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant’s local Zonta club.
-The 2016 recipients will be chosen by July 1st.
+Applications for the 2017 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant’s local Zonta club.
+The 2017 recipients will be chosen by 1 July 2017.